Facilities Management

 Lead Engineer

-The replacement of the Central Utility Plant has contributed to carbon reduction goals.
+The refurbishment of the Central Utility Plant equipment has contributed to carbon reduction goals.
 The improvement of central plant efficiency, the electrification of campus heating, and the implementation of energy-efficient measures has resulted in an overall decrease in energy consumption.

-- Fresno State will no longer be the largest PG&E consumer in the valley
+- Fresno State is no longer the largest PG&E consumer in the Valley

 - Overall energy savings over 33%

-- 20% of campus energy will come from renewable energy generation
+- 20% of campus energy comes from renewable energy generation

-- Natural gas consumption will be reduced 73%
+- Natural gas consumption has been reduced 73%

-- Electricity consumption from lighting will be reduced by 61%
+- Electricity consumption from lighting has been reduced by 61%

 About